ahmadjaara/data-structures-and-algorithms/linklist/README.md

 - for the **kthFromEnd** i use two loop one to calculate the length of the linklist and another one for search for the k element so the big o notation for time is `O(n)` (LOOP1+LOOP2=n+n=2n~~>n) for space `O(1)` just add a variables .

+- for the **zip lists method** i use one loop to change between pointer variable so the big o notation for time is `O(n)` and the big o notation for space is `O(1)` since i just modifie the first link list and i dont create any new link list

 ## API
 <!-- Description of each method publicly available to your Linked List -->